fabiodamasceno/backend-test/src/node/README.md

 # Notes
   - This app was written in _ES2017_ using Babel,
   - Tasks were automated through npm & yarn scripts,
-  - Because of commands like pipe, this should work only in a unix based environment,
+  - Because of commands like pipe, this should work only in a unix based environment and
   - There are no "Models" folder, [see here why](https://github.com/wearehive/project-guidelines#structure-and-naming).

 # Application